just-buildsystem/justbuild/doc/future-designs/execution-properties.md

 line) is multiplied by the given factor and taken as timeout for this action.
 This applies for both, local and remote builds.

+### Extension to the built-in `"generic"` built-in rule

+As the built-in `"generic"` rule basically is there to allow the definition of an action in an ad-hoc fashion, it will be extended in the same way.
+More precisely, the fields `"timeout scaling"` and `"execution properties"` will be added and are taken as additional arguments to the underlying action, with the same semantics as the respective fields of the `"ACTION"` constructor.

 ### `just` to support dispatching based on remote-execution properties

 In simple setups, like using `just execute`, the remote execution is not